ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -r, --recursive bool - Resolve until the result is not an IPNS name.
-Default: false.
   -n, --nocache   bool - Do not use cached entries.
-Default: false.

 DESCRIPTION